 The commission heard extensive evidence provided by the parties (refer Case law Link above) and found that the actions of Mr Drake were unacceptable in a work-related context.

-Deputy President Asbury of the Fair Work Commission, said in his findings “I am satisfied and find that there was a valid reason for Mr Drake’s dismissal on the basis that he punched Mr Maunder in the head more than once and there were no extenuating circumstances to mitigate his conduct.
+Deputy President Asbury of the Fair Work Commission, said in her findings “I am satisfied and find that there was a valid reason for Mr Drake’s dismissal on the basis that he punched Mr Maunder in the head more than once and there were no extenuating circumstances to mitigate his conduct.
 Further, I am satisfied and find that this conduct occurred at a work event and was sufficiently connected to Mr Drake’s employment to constitute a valid reason for his dismissal.”

 - Dismissal upheld over threatening text messages